jsenv/core/docs/notes.md

 ## TODO

 - rename projectFolder projectPath
-- fix windows filename inside jsenv-core
+- fix uneval issue with AssertionError
 - nothing else :)

 ## To keep in mind